American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 Chase Sapphire Reserve®

-• Welcome offer: Earn 60,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening
+Earn 125,000 bonus points after you spend $6,000 on purchases in the first 3 months from account opening.

-The Chase Sapphire Reserve® is known for many of the same perks as The Platinum Card, but it has quite a bit more flexibility.
+The Chase Sapphire Reserve® is known for many of the same perks as The Platinum Card®, but it has quite a bit more flexibility.
 Nonetheless, its annual fee is still fairly high.

 With it, you get a $300 annual travel credit, and it’s applicable to virtually any travel expense — not just travel purchased through Chase Travel℠.

 You can also use the Sapphire Reserve for complimentary airport lounge access and a statement credit to help with the cost of TSA PreCheck® or NEXUS.
-Plus, you can get 50% more value for your points by booking travel through Chase Travel℠.

 Capital One Venture Rewards Credit Card

-• Rewards rate: Earn 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel; 2x miles on all other purchases
+• Earn 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel

 If you’re not as focused on luxury, you can opt for the Capital One Venture Rewards Credit Card, which has a low annual fee.